AdityaW2005/aws-modules-pdf-and-qb/flashcards/128932/aws_m10_fc.md

 ### Q60: What is the role of chaos engineering for HA?

 A: Intentionally inject failures to validate resilience and recovery mechanisms in production-like environments.

+### Q61: What is a composite alarm in CloudWatch?

+A: An alarm that combines multiple alarms into a single state to reduce noise.

+### Q62: What is anomaly detection in alarms?

+A: ML-based bands that define expected ranges for a metric to reduce false positives.

+### Q63: What is Contributor Insights?

+A: CloudWatch feature to find top contributors causing metric spikes from high-cardinality logs/metrics.

+### Q64: What is metric math?

+A: Deriving new time series from existing metrics for dashboards and alarms.

+### Q65: What is a warm pool in Auto Scaling?

+A: A pool of pre-initialized instances ready to join the ASG quickly during scale-out.

+### Q66: What is stabilization window in scaling?

+A: A period to let metrics settle before additional scaling actions, reducing flapping.

+### Q67: What is blue/green at the target group level?

+A: Use separate target groups per version and switch listener rules/weights to cut over.

+### Q68: What is canary analysis during deployments?

+A: Gradually shift a small percentage of traffic to a new version and monitor before full rollout.

+### Q69: What is AWS X-Ray used for?

+A: Distributed tracing to analyze requests and visualize service maps and latencies.

+### Q70: What is Route 53 Traffic Flow?

+A: A visual editor to design and deploy complex routing policies across Regions.

+### Q71: What is geoproximity routing with traffic bias?

+A: Route 53 policy to route by geographic region and bias traffic toward/away from a location.

+### Q72: What are Route 53 health checks integrated with policies?

+A: Health-aware routing that excludes unhealthy endpoints from DNS answers.

+### Q73: What is multi-Region active/active?

+A: Serving traffic from multiple Regions simultaneously for performance and resilience.

+### Q74: What’s multi-Region active/passive?

+A: Primary Region serves; secondary remains on standby for failover.

+### Q75: What is graceful degradation?

+A: Designing systems to preserve core functionality during partial failures or overload.

+### Q76: What is a circuit breaker?

+A: A mechanism that halts calls to a failing dependency temporarily to allow recovery.

+### Q77: What is exponential backoff with jitter?

+A: Increasing wait times between retries with randomness to avoid coordinated retries.

+### Q78: What is SurgeQueueLength on ALB?

+A: The number of requests queued at the load balancer, indicating backend saturation.

+### Q79: What is TargetResponseTime on ALB?

+A: The time it takes for targets to respond to requests, reflecting backend latency.

+### Q80: What is CloudWatch Logs Insights?

+A: A query engine to analyze log data at scale for troubleshooting and analytics.

+### Q81: What does provisioned concurrency do for Lambda?

+A: Pre-initializes Lambda execution environments to reduce cold-start latency.

+### Q82: What is reserved concurrency in Lambda?

+A: A per-function concurrency limit to protect downstream systems and control cost.

+### Q83: What is predictive scaling?

+A: ML-based forecasting that scales EC2 capacity ahead of expected load.

+### Q84: What is target tracking scaling?

+A: A policy that adjusts capacity to keep a metric near a specified target.

+### Q85: What is step scaling?

+A: Scaling by set amounts based on the magnitude of metric breaches.

+### Q86: What is scheduled scaling?

+A: Scaling at specific times based on known patterns (for example, business hours).

+### Q87: What is cross-zone load balancing?

+A: Distributing traffic evenly across targets in all enabled AZs.

+### Q88: What is NLB used for?

+A: Ultra-low latency L4 load balancing for TCP/UDP with static IPs and high throughput.

+### Q89: What is GWLB used for?

+A: Inserting and scaling third-party network appliances (firewalls) transparently.

+### Q90: What is an SLO?

+A: A Service Level Objective—target reliability/latency/availability metric guiding operations.

+### Q91: What is an SLI?

+A: A Service Level Indicator—measurable metric (for example, error rate) used to evaluate SLOs.

+### Q92: What is an error budget?

+A: The allowable unreliability within an SLO period that informs release/safeguard decisions.

+### Q93: What is health check interval vs threshold?

+A: Interval is probe frequency; threshold is number of consecutive failures/successes to change state.

+### Q94: What is latency-based routing?

+A: Route 53 policy that selects the Region with the lowest latency to the user.

+### Q95: What is failover routing?

+A: Route 53 policy that returns the primary unless it’s unhealthy, then returns the secondary.

+### Q96: What is multi-value answer routing?

+A: Route 53 policy returning multiple healthy records to increase availability.

+### Q97: What is a readiness probe (containers)?

+A: Health check that determines if a container is ready to receive traffic.

+### Q98: What is a liveness probe (containers)?

+A: Health check that determines if a container should be restarted.

+### Q99: What is provisioned throughput for DynamoDB?

+A: Capacity mode where you specify read/write capacity units with optional auto scaling.

+### Q100: What are DynamoDB adaptive capacity benefits?

+A: Automatically rebalances throughput to partitions with higher demand to avoid hot partitions.

+### Q101: What is Aurora Global Database used for?

+A: Low-lag cross-Region reads and rapid DR by promoting secondary Regions.

+### Q102: What is CloudWatch real-time metric stream?

+A: Near-real-time metric delivery to partners or Kinesis Data Firehose for analytics.

+### Q103: What is CloudWatch cross-account dashboarding?

+A: Display metrics across multiple accounts/Regions in a single dashboard.

+### Q104: What is Blue/Green with DNS?

+A: Use Route 53 weighted/latency policies to shift traffic between old and new stacks.

+### Q105: What is chaos experiment blast radius?

+A: The scope of components/traffic affected by a resilience test, kept small to limit risk.